ricardsoleaxa/gaad-hackathon-template/submission-guides/design-thinking-artifacts.md

 3. Finally, summarize each column into one concise statement at the bottom in the blue sticky note

-#### Step 5:  **Reframe the Problem into an Opportunity**
+#### Step 5:  Reframe the Problem into an Opportunity
-Now that your team has clearly defined what problem you are trying to solve, its time to reframe this statement into an opporunity statement.
+Now that your team has clearly defined what problem you are trying to solve, its time to reframe this statement into an opportunity statement.

 1. Start by taking your summarized WHAT & WHY and place these at the top of the board
 2. Next, spend 5-10 minutes individually brainstorming opportunity statements, utilizing the provided "How might we..." structure
 3. Discuss your opporunity statements as a team
 4. Vote on the team's favorite to move forward with

-#### Step 6:  **Visualize your proposed solution**
+#### Step 6:  Visualize your proposed solution
 Jumpstart ideation by visualizing how this solution might work.

 1. Begin by reviewing the top "How Might We" statement that your team voted on
 2. Next, use the template to visualize solutions that would solve for your opportunity statement.
 You can either brainstorm 8 variations of 1 idea, or use the template as a storyboard and visualize how your user would interact with the proposed solution.
-3. Be sure to inlcude notes & visuals within this exercise!
+3. Be sure to include notes & visuals within this exercise!
 4. Your team should now have a clearer understanding of what you want to build for the Hackathon.
 5. Go out and build!